dycoster/dycoster.github.io/Project04/evaluate-news-nlp/README.md

 # Evaluate a news article with Natural Language Processing

 The 4th project in the Udacity Front-end Developer Nanodegree program.

-This project aims to build a web tool that allows users to run Natural Language Processing (NLP) on texts.
-When a user submits any kind of text, the web page will display a sentiment analysis returned from meaningcloud API, based on the contents of the text.
+This project requires to build a web tool that allows users to run Natural Language Processing (NLP) on any text.
+The project is developed using Webpack and uses de following build tools.

-## Build Tools

 * HTML
 * SCSS